-Lavina Jadhwani is a Chicago-based director, adaptor, and activist.
-She creates work that is well-crafted, rigorously researched, compassionately curated, radically inclusive, and anti-elitist.
-As a second generation immigrant, Lavina is constantly investigating the question, “What does it mean to be an American?” and through her work, she strives to expand the definition of that word to include more minority voices.
+Lavina Jadhwani is a theatre director, adaptor, and activist.
+She creates work that is playfully-crafted, rigorously researched, compassionately curated, and radically inclusive.
+As a second generation immigrant, Lavina constantly investigates the question, “What does it mean to be an American?” and through her work, she strives to expand the definition of that word to include more minority voices.